Education

 Overview of the Education Major

 The Education major prepares people to be highly qualified, reflective, licensed teachers.
 The major supports students in integrating the liberal arts, their subject matter, and professional education.
 Reflective teacher candidates assess their options and make sound professional decisions based on practical, pedagogical, and ethical criteria.
 Teacher candidates develop leadership skills and contribute to the profession and to society.
 The Education major is sequential and culminates with the 14-week student teaching semester — EDUC 389 Student Teaching (3.0 credits) and the capstone course — EDUC 381 Senior Seminar (.5 credits).
 To ensure depth, breadth, and mastery in their licensure areas, students majoring in Education must also major in their content licensure areas.
-If a student elects an Education major, a major in one of the following content areas is also required: English, Mathematics, Biology, Chemistry, or Physics.
+If students elect an Education major, they must also major in one of the following teaching content areas: English, Mathematics, Biology, Chemistry, or Physics.

 Most Education majors choose employment as educators in K-12 (kindergarten through grade 12) classrooms in the U.S. or abroad.
 Many also attend graduate school in special education, counseling, or related human services fields.
 Among baccalaureate - liberal arts institutions, St. Olaf ranks sixth in the nation in the number of graduates who earn Ph.D.'s in education.